MadeleineGastonguay/MadeleineGastonguay/content/authors/madeleine-gastonguay/_index.md

 ---
-bio: I recently graduated from the University of Connecticut with a Bachelors of Science in Applied Mathematics.
+bio: I graduated from the University of Connecticut with a Bachelors of Science in Applied Mathematics.
 I am passionate about computational systems biology research because I love building models with such a fascinating and impactful application.
 education:
   courses:
   - course: BS in Applied Mathematics